-A cat blinks at you so you can recognize that it perceives you as not a threat.
-The cat is saying to you by doing this that it feels comfortable in your presence.
+A cat blinks at you so you can recognize that it perceives you as not being a threat.
+Bt blinking, your cat is indicating that it feels comfortable in your presence.
 If a cat performs a slow-blink at you, don’t forget to do one back!

 Communicating with cats